coralynn-sh/cyn-site/content/about/_index.md

 Heya ^^/ I'm Coralynn, I think a lot about Open Source software and friends, programming, workflow, and on occasion I dabble in some art.

-It is because of Open Source I was able to get I to computing, learn programming, and become the tech nerd I am today.
+It is because of Open Source I was able to get into computing, learn programming, and become the tech nerd I am today.
 With that in mind I am pragmatic, if it's not the right choice, it just isn't.

 I am not particularly trendy with programming, I started on C, and have ventured into many different realms.
 I have a bucket list of sorts, and would like to try some lesser appreciated languages.
 That said, I do have a Go to language.